 How quickly would you like to start feeling the effects of CBD?
 Inhalation or sublingual application is best for acute relief, while capsules will take longer to feel the effects.

-Are you taking CBD to soothe post-workout aches and pains, or chronic pain from arthritis?
 You might prefer the opportunity to give yourself a massage, and rub a CBD topical cream into the affected area, rather than the no-frills approach of swallowing a CBD capsule.

 CBD Oils and Tinctures

 Earlier, we discussed the fact that there are a variety of products which makers refer to as CBD oil.
 These can include everything from raw hemp extract to more refined products to pure CBD-infused oil.
 There are also a number of types of oil which are used as a base for CBD oil.
 Some CBD oil products also contain added ingredients such as additional terpenes, essential oils and vitamins.